 Today, most hotel searches start on Google and 80% of guests decide on accommodation online.
-Therefore, every time you see a hotel rank in the top three results on a Google query is not only because of a good search engine optimization (SEO) plan but also because the hotel has an effective Google Ads campaign underway.
+Therefore, every time you see a hotel rank in the top three results on a Google query is not only because of a good search engine optimisation (SEO) plan but also because the hotel has an effective Google Ads campaign underway.

 Google Ads is the largest and most widely used online advertising platform.
 It helps businesses to reach any individual who uses Google to search for information on brands and services.
 Here are some of the best practices that you should take into account once your Google Ads campaign is live.

 Nailing the right keywords will help your ad campaign reach the relevant target audience.
 As hotels do not have a large budget compared to online travel agencies (OTAs), you are better off selecting keywords that are available at a lower price.
 Additionally, long-tail keywords are more relevant and drive more conversions (compared with more head keywords).
 For instance, ‘Hotels in Bangalore’ is a head keyword and would be costly as compared to ‘Hotels near IIM Bangalore’ or ‘5-star hotels near IIM Bangalore’.
 The ranking of keywords changes everyday, and therefore, keyword bidding on Google is a continuous process!
 (Long-tail keywords are search queries with three and over words that have low search volume, are specific and are far less competitive.
 Head keywords, in comparison, might only be one or two words at most.)